travelster/DBGallery/fundamentals/sharing.md

     - A **slideshow** button.
     - **View image data** in the Info tab.

-Return to the gallery view by pressing Esc or clicking "Return to Gallery".
+Return to the gallery view by pressing Esc or clicking "Return to Gallery" in the top-right corner (not shown in the above screenshot).

-## Changes after Sharing
-After an image is shared, several things can change regarding what the user will see.

-- **Data Layout:** If the data layout setting is changed after sharing images, the new layout is what the user will see (not the data layout when the images were shared).
-See <a href="/datalayoutsettings">Data Layout Settings</a> for more on configuring which data is shown for shared images.
-- **Image Data:** Any data which has changed since the share was created will be seen by those opening the share link.
-- **The image itself:** If a new version of a shared image is uploaded, the latest version is shown.
-I.e. The version shared, and hence the one viewed by share link recipients, can be replaced by adding a new version.
-See <a href="/versioning">Version Control</a> for how a new version may be uploaded.

 ## Share Management

 Found under the Tools menu, the share management page provides a means to view previous shares and perform operations on them.

-- Search for a share name.
+- **Search:** Search for a share name.
+[Top-right corner]
-- Get a copy the share URL.
+- **Copy the URL:** Get a copy the share URL.
+[Button to the right of the "Status" column]
-- Suspend shares (similar to expire but can be turned back on).
+- **Suspend shares** (similar to expire but can be turned back on).
+[The 'eye' button the the right of Copy URL]
-- See the number of times the share has been opened.
-- View the number of images in the share.
-- Delete the share: You may delete a share after it has been created.
+- **Delete the share:** You may delete a share after it has been created.
 This is especially useful if you've sent out a link with a mistake, or you want to later add or remove an image.
 You may delete the share and create a new one with the same name.
 Because the URL will have the same name, when the URL previously sent is clicked it will open the new share.
+[Button not shown in the above screenshot, but is to the right of the Suspend button]
+- **Share Creator:** Column to view which user created the share.
+- **Open count:** Column showing the number of times the share has been opened.
+- **Shared images count:** Column to view the number of images in the share.
-- Find previous shares by sorting by when the share was created, its name, expiration date, and more.
+- **Sort:** Find previous shares by sorting by when the share was created, its name, expiration date, and more, by clicking column headers.

 If logged in as an administrator, shares activity will be shown for all users.
 When logged in as an individual user, share activity for that use only will be displayed.